SJB78/yougotthis.io/content/events/cyberspace.md

   - title: 'Improve Your Writing Using Accessible Language'
     time: 2022-01-14T10:00Z
     type: content
-    abstract: You may think that you are already using clear language in your work, but tthere are many ways in which bad writing habits can confuse and complicate your message.
+    abstract: You may think that you are already using clear language in your work, but there are many ways in which bad writing habits can confuse and complicate your message.
 In this workshop we will learn how to use plain language to make documents, emails, web content, and social media posts more accessible.
 This approach to writing has benefits for most readers and can help you improve your communication with others.
     speaker:
       name: Amy Dickens
       twitter: RedRoxProjects